thetestybites

 Frequently asked

-Can I make this with frozen corn?
+Can I use canned or frozen corn?

-Can I serve this cold?
+Can I make this ahead?

 What can I use instead of cotija?